 Call for Project forum

-Project Forum offers a unique platform for undergraduate/graduate students, and professionals to present their original research in the field of health informatics.
+Project Forum offers a unique platform for undergraduates, graduate students, and professionals to present their original research in the field of health informatics.
 The goal of project forum is to encourage participation and networking at ISHIC 2017.
 In particular, it will provide an opportunity to: